Things To Do In Wroclaw, Poland [Guide By Locals]

 Here you can take a look at a short video presenting Hydropolis:

-Depot History Centre in Wrocław
+Depot History Centre

-Depot History Centre in Wrocław (pl.
+Depot History Centre (pl.
 Centrum Historii Zajezdnia) is located in the building of the old bus hall on Grabiszynska Street.
 It’s a place of modern historical exhibitions and educational projects about the history of post-war Lower Silesia and Wrocław.
 The main exhibition is “Wrocław 1945–2016” and shows the stages of the city’s revival after the war.
-In modern history, Wrocław is the largest European city whose population has been almost completely replaced.
-Reminder – Wrocław became a part of Poland again only in 1945, after 610 years of being part of various other countries).
+The exhibitions at the museum consist of thousands of photos, films, and multimedia presentations

 Other best things to do in Wroclaw - shopping malls